-- Depending if you are Bronze, Silver or Gold will determine what we work on.
+- Depending on if you are Bronze, Silver, or Gold will determine what we work on.

 Gun Dog Training Facilities to Teach and Challenge Your Pet

-Muttley Solutions is in the fortunate position that we have access to 3 locations which are idea for training your pet gun dog depending on their needs and experience.
+Muttley Solutions is in the fortunate position that we have a 2.5-acre area for training your pet gun dog, depending on their needs and experience.

-One of these is a very high distraction environment with lots of wildlife to challenge you and your dog.
-Don’t worry you won’t be going in there to train until I think you and the dog are ready and safe.
+Part of this is a very high distraction environment, with lots of wildlife to challenge you and your dog.
+Don’t worry; you will not be going there to train until I think you and the dog are ready and safe.

-I also have a fenced secure area which is the main training area for new dogs to the training facility.
+I also have a securely fenced area that acts as the primary training area for new dogs.
 This is still a high distraction area and will allow us to teach and test the recall.

 What will you get from attending the Gun Dog Training for Pets?

-What I offer is different from the traditional gun dog training classes some local clubs offer.
-This is aimed at giving you an introduction into the gun dog training techniques without joining a club or working your dog.
+What I offer is different from the traditional gun dog training classes some local clubs provide.
+This aims to introduce gun dog training techniques without joining a club or working your dog.

-Many of my clients come to the training centre once or twice a month just to learn new techniques and advance through the syllabus.
+Many of my clients come to the training centre once or twice a month to learn new techniques and advance through the syllabus.
 There is no ongoing commitment.
-If there is availability you book and turn up.
+If there is availability, you book and turn up.

-The centre is open every Sunday for gun dog training classes so you have a lot of choice and flexibility.
-You can make bookings at the top of the page and if there is anything else I can help with then contact me.
+The centre is open every Saturday, Sunday and weekday sessions for gun dog training classes, so you have many choices and flexibility.
+You can make bookings at the top of the page and if there is anything else I can help with, contact me.